Houston Teen and Young Adult Therapist

 “Holly is great.
 My daughter is happy with her and she enjoys her sessions.
 I have seen great improvement in her attitude since she’s started seeing Holly.”

 “Holly is great.
 I am very impressed with her service and she seems to be very experienced in ADHD.
 She is a huge support for me.
 I appreciate her empathy so much.”

 “Holly is wonderful.
 My daughter loves her.
 She is opening up and is receptive to all Holly’s advice.
 Her depression signs are now minimal.
 My daughter seems to be coping very well and finally enjoying her teen years.”

 with Houston therapist, Holly Lark

-Holly is a Licensed Master Social Worker (LMSW) #64418.
+Holly is a Licensed Clinical Social Worker (LCSW) #64418.
 She has a Bachelor of Science in Family Studies and Human Development with a minor in Counseling from The University of Arizona.
 She went on to earn her Master of Social Work from The University of Houston Graduate College of Social Work.